cailloumajor/opcua-proxy/README.md

 - database: `opcua`;
 - document primary key (`_id`): partner ID, from configuration flag.

+When it starts, this service will delete the corresponding document in `data` collection.

 ### OPC-UA data change

 For each data change notification received from the OPC-UA server, an update query will be issued to MongoDB on collection `data`, as a document comprising following fields: